 • with any person to whom we sell or transfer (or enter into negotiations to sell or transfer) our business or any of our rights or obligations under any agreement we may have with you.
 If the transfer or sale goes ahead, the transferee or purchaser may use your personal information in the same way as us;

 • With regulatory and governmental authorities ombudsmen, or other authorities, including tax authorities, including those overseas, where we are required by them or have a duty to do so;

-We will retain your data for a minimum of 7 years.
+Where we have made a transaction with you, we will retain your health or transaction data for a minimum of 7 years.
 We do not routinely destroy data, as health history may be useful to you in the future.
 However, we may do so in the future, and you may also request that your data be destroyed after 7 years.

 Should your data be destroyed, paper files will be shredded securely, and electronic files will be deleted or rendered as inaccessible as reasonably possible.

 If we have not made a transaction with you, your data is liable to be deleted sooner.

 Information is principally shared within the UK; however it may be necessary to share information abroad and outside the EEA.
 Furthermore, caching or storage of the information may occur anywhere in the world transparently to you or us.
 We will endeavour to ensure the that the information is always held at least to the standards laid out in this Policy.